joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 So the password is **Computer-TurnLightsOn**

 ## vending-machines
-The password which has to be used is stored encoded in the file "vending-machines.json".
+The password which has to be used is stored encoded in the file "vending-machines.json": LVEdQPpBwr.
 When the file is deleted it is possible to set a new password and to learn about the encoding method.
+It was foud that:

+ - The clear text and the enco

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzIxMjY3MTUsLTMwOTI2OTY5M119
+eyJoaXN0b3J5IjpbNjY3NzExNDIwLC0zMDkyNjk2OTNdfQ==
 -->